skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions.rst

     If you already have an IAM role called ``skypilot-v1`` in your AWS account, it is likely created by SkyPilot automatically, and you can skip this section.

-1. Click the “Roles” tab in the IAM console, and click on the “Create role”
+1. Click the "Roles" tab in the IAM console, and click on the **Create role**

 .. image:: ../images/screenshots/aws/aws-add-role.png
     :width: 80%